gbaHD Upcycle Shield DIY kit install guide

 Issue Possible fix

 No Image Some CPU pins are not soldered propperly.
-Mostly this means eighter reset, image or clock pins.
+Mostly this means either reset, image or clock pins.
 Check and reflow Pins on the left and top of the CPU.

-Nintendo or Black Bar appears but Game Boy is eighter a color block or missing letters.
+Nintendo or Black Bar appears but Game Boy is either a color block or missing letters.
 Some CPU and / or ram pins are not soldered propperly.
-Mostly this means eighter image or ram pins.
+Mostly this means either image or ram pins.
 Check and reflow pins on the top and right of the CPU as well as all ram pins.

 Nintendo is not showing propperly Your test game might be dirty, clean it first.
 Some CPU and or Cartridge Connector pins are not soldered propperly.
 Check and reflow Pins on the bottom of the CPU as well as the cartidge connector.
 If this brings no success verify R2 (47 Ohm) R3 (47 Ohm) and R4 (15 Ohm).
 If all is good but it still fails you might have a rare case of a broken CPU